-Prior to this offering, all of the stock options we have granted were made pursuant to our 2018 Plan.
-Following this offering, we will grant equity incentive awards under the terms of our 2021 Equity Incentive Plan, or 2021 Plan.
+Prior to our initial public offering, all of the stock options we have granted were made pursuant to our 2018 Plan.
+In the future we will grant equity incentive awards under the terms of our 2021 Equity Incentive Plan, or 2021 Plan.
 The terms of our equity plans are described under the section titled "- Equity Incentive Plans" below.